gl-inet/docs3.x/docs/setup/mudi/first-time_setup.md

 ### Connect via LAN
-Connect your router to docking station first and then connect your device to the LAN port of the docking station via Ethernet cable.
+Connect your Mudi to docking station first and then connect your device to the LAN port of the docking station via Ethernet cable.

 ![connect via lan](https://static.gl-inet.com/docs/en/3/setup/mudi/first-time_setup/cable1.png)